 Redfin Real Estate: Unlike the others we mentioned, this house hunting app was developed by a real estate brokerage.
 Each listing features a question box you can click to learn more about the house directly from a Redfin agent.
 You can also see the next available house showing by date and then click to schedule your tour.

 HomeScout: This app pulls 100% of its listings directly from MLS data.
 Remember, a board of local real estate brokers oversees MLS systems.
 That means every listing on this app is updated by a licensed real estate agent, so the information is likely to be up-to-date and more accurate than apps that use other sources.

 And here’s a pro tip: get familiar with real estate terms and listing abbreviations so you can quickly browse house features to find the ones you want.
 After you’ve had fun seeing what’s out there, connect with a real estate agent to narrow down your search to the home that’s just right for you and your budget.

 Now that you have some house hunting tools and an agent in your corner, you’re ready for the hunt!
 Avoid common house hunting mistakes by following these tips and score the home of your dreams:

 Tip #1: Keep looking until you find your price range.

 Every housing market is different.
 House prices range on such a huge spectrum throughout the country that one ridiculous price might stop you dead in your tracks.
 But don’t let one number make you think you’ll never find a home that fits your budget.
-Keep in mind that half of all homes are purchased at a lower price than the median and half are purchased at a higher price.(4) Don’t give up!
+Don’t give up!
 And rely on the advice of your agent—they’re a seasoned pro.
 A house is one of the biggest investments you’ll ever make.
 Do the math to know how much house you can afford and stick to that number!